JD(S) supported BJP to clear land Bill, says Kumaraswamy | Politics

 ''We are the one responsible for the changes in the law.
 During the previous Assembly session, the government decided to drop some of the dangerous provisions in the proposed amendment after I drew their attention to it,'' Kumaraswamy claimed.

-The JD(S) leader said his main contention was that the government previously wanted to increase the purchasing of land in terms of unit allowing a family to purchase upto 248 acres.
+The JD(S) leader said his main contention was that the government previously wanted to increase the purchasing of land in terms of units allowing a family to buy upto 248 acres.
 On his suggestion, the government decided in the previous session to continue with the earlier provision of allowing a family to hold 10 units of land.

-He said the farmers of the state know how to save the land.
-PTI GMS NVG NVG
+He said the farmers of the state know how to save the land..

 - READ MORE ON: